Hydra-Chain/hydragon-core-contracts/docs/HydraChain/modules/ValidatorsData/ValidatorsData.md

-*This module will be responsible for updating the validators voting power in real-time (for each epoch).
+*This module will be responsible for giving access to the validators voting power in real-time (for each epoch).
 We need it because the ValidatorsManager shows updates that are not applied on core consensus level yet.*

 ## Methods